nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

    Lower: Colors

-           A palette of available colors are shown near the bottom of the screen.
+           When the active tool supports colors, a palette of colors choices will be shown near the bottom of the screen.
+Click one to choose a color, and it will be used by the active tool.
+(For example, the "Paint" tool will use it as the color to draw with the chosen brush, and the "Fill" tool will use it as the color to use when flood-filling an area of the picture.)

            On the far right are three special color options:
               * The "color picker" (which has an outline of an eye-dropper)